How To Love Your Body: 20 Small Ways To Start, Even When It's Hard

-If you have a deep fear of being fat or believe there's something wrong with being fat, you're dealing with what's known as fatphobia.
+If you have a deep fear of being fat or believe there's something wrong with being fat, you're dealing with what's known as fatphobia3.
 Fatphobia is the fear or hatred of fatness.
 It's similar to homophobia (the fear or hatred of gay people), except the target is fat people.

 Ask yourself this: What's wrong with being fat?
 Sure, being overweight is strongly linked to many significant health problems.
 So is stress.
 But you won't see people having as strong of a reaction to the idea of being stressed as they do to the idea of being fat.
-Stressed people also don't get discriminated against in the workplace or mistreated by their doctors in the same way fat people do.
+Stressed people also don't get discriminated against in the workplace4 or mistreated by their doctors5 in the same way fat people do.
 That's all the product of fatphobia.

 It's time to start getting over our fear of fatness.
 That means celebrating your fat body, supporting and empowering your fat friends, and calling out anti-fat comments from your peers.